How to Migrate Your Website to a New Host (2026 Step-by-Step)

 Need help understanding the different types of hosting available?
 Start with our beginner’s guide on what web hosting is and how it works.

 Ready to migrate?
-LUMINWEB gives you cPanel or DirectAdmin, free SSL, and a 30-day money-back guarantee — so you can switch risk-free.
+LUMINWEB gives you cPanel or DirectAdmin, free SSL, automated backups, and a 30-day money-back guarantee — so you can switch risk-free.
 Explore LUMINWEB Shared Hosting plans or check out LUMINWEB WordPress Hosting if you run a WordPress site.

 Ready for Next-Level Hosting?